ShivamJha1808/Smartini-Bot/README.md

 You get to play Cricket with Smartini.
 Firstly, you need to specify how many overs you need to play.
 If user input and Smartini’s response are equal then an innings comes to an end.
 ###### Commands:
 ***$cricket*** : It starts the game of hand cricket.
-It starts with a toss and you get further instructions on the go
+It starts with a toss and you get further instructions on the go.